wl666hhh/Think_While_Watching/README.md

 This repository provides the **code** for *Think While Watching*, a memory-anchored streaming video reasoning framework that preserves continuous segment-level memory during multi-turn interaction.
 The model reads video segments and questions incrementally and generates thoughts and answers on-the-fly, enabling real-time online video understanding.

+> **Note:** This repository currently provides the inference code.
+The training code and related scripts will be released in a future update.
 ## Project Structure

 ```